 These health groups represent tens of thousands of doctors, nurses, midwives, public health workers, and medical students as well as leading Universities.
 They are calling on the NZ government, the health sector, and all levels of society to make an urgent transition to a low-emissions NZ, in a way that boosts health and creates a fairer society.
-Full text.
+Full text with signatories - as of April 2018.
 Media release.

 The release of the NZ ‘Call for Action’ coincides with a global day of action by the Royal Australasian College of Physicians (RACP) and the issuing of a their global Consensus Statement ‘Act now to reduce the damaging health impacts of climate change’ aimed at the UN global climate negotiations in Paris in December.